-Figure 11.
+Figure 8.
 National Day of Mourning Plaque

 Note.
-A plaque created in 1998 by the town of Plymouth on behalf of the United American Indians of New England as part of a court settlement.
-Doroquez, M. (2008, October 14).
-Flickr.
-CC BY-SA 2.0.
+A plaque created in 1998 by the town of Plymouth on behalf of the United American Indians of New England.
+Doroquez, M. (2008).
+National Day of Mourning Plaque.
+Wikimedia. https://commons.wikimedia. org/wiki/File:National\Day\of\Mourning\Plaque.jpg (CC BY-SA 2.0)

-Figure 12.
+Figure 9.
 Scoring guide for students' exit slip related to contextualization and the National Day of Mourning plaque

-Score Description Example 0 Student does not complete the exit slip 1 Student does not consider any historical context American Indians honored their native ancestors on Thanksgiving.
-2 Students' contextualization focuses on events that happened in 1621 The plaque tells about how American Indians were hurt by the landing of the Pilgrims.
-3 Students' contextualization focuses on 1998, when the plaque was created and modern traditions The plaque was built in 1998 and shows that American Indian groups were fighting for a change to the way the Thanksgiving story and the genocide of Indigenous peoples is told.
-4 Students' contextualization focuses on both the year the monument was created and the place where it was built, describing why the context is significant IN ADDITION TO THE 1998 CONTEXT The plaque was placed on a monument in Plymouth, Massachusetts to directly confront racist ideas about the "first" Thanksgiving.
+Score Description Example 0 Student does not complete the exit slip 1 Student does not consider any historical context.
+American Indians honored their native ancestors on Thanksgiving.
+2 Students' contextualization focuses on events that happened in 1621.
+The plaque tells about how American Indians were hurt by the landing of the Pilgrims.
+3 Students' contextualization focuses on 1998, when the plaque was created, and modern tradi- tions.
+The plaque was built in 1998 and shows that American Indian groups were fighting for a change to the way the Thanksgiving story and the genocide of Indigenous peoples is told.
+4 Students' contextualization focuses on both the year the monument was created and the place where it was built, describing why the context is significant. [in addition to the 1998 context] The plaque was placed on a monument in Plymouth, Massachu- setts, to directly confront racist ideas about the "first" Thanksgiving.
 It was built by the town of Plymouth, showing that in 1998 some city officials were listening to the American Indians' perspectives about Thanksgiving, genocide, and ongoing oppression.

-The teacher starts the second lesson on the Thanksgiving inquiry with another thinkpair-share activity.
-The teacher projects Figure 6, the decree of the General Court of Massachusetts, and then Figure 7, its transcription, and asks students to write two sentences contextualizing the document and two sentences summarizing what it tells about how Thanksgiving was viewed by a certain group at the time it was written.
-If necessary, students can use a class computer to quickly research the context.
+- 7. The teacher starts the second day of the Thanksgiving inquiry with another thinkpair-share activity.
+The teacher projects Figure 3, the decree of the General Court of Massachusetts, and then Figure 4, its transcription, and asks students to write two sentences contextualizing the document and two sentences summarizing what it tells about how Thanksgiving was viewed by a certain group at the time it was written.
+If necessary, students can use a cell phone or class computer to quickly research the context.
 Students then turn to a partner and compare what they wrote.
 As the last part of the think-pair-share, the teacher conducts a class discussion by calling on a few students to tell what they wrote and by asking other students to respond or add to their peer's ideas.
-The teacher then attaches the document to the timeline on the board at 1678.

-Based upon the results of the exit slips from the prior class, the teacher decides to model contextualization with the political cartoon shown in Figure 2, with students listening for the particular strategies the teacher uses.
-The students analyzed the political cartoon during the previous lesson, and it has been attached to the timeline, but the teacher is going to help them understand it at a deeper level, including the context during which it was created.
-For a monologue of the teacher's modeling, see Figure 13.
+The teacher then attaches the document to the timeline on the board at 1678. - 8.
+Based upon the results of the exit slips from the prior class, the teacher decides to model contextualization with the political cartoon shown in Figure 10, with students listening for the particular strategies the teacher uses.
+For a monologue of the teacher's modeling, see Figure 11.
+After modeling contextualization, the teacher attaches the political cartoon to the timeline at 1912.